Should I switch to a half-hourly tariff in the UK? (June 2026 guide)

 What households like about comparing with EnergyPlus

 Realistic expectations matter with half-hourly tariffs.
-People tend to value clear information and the ability to compare beyond a single supplier.
+People value clear information and the ability to compare well beyond a single supplier.

 “The comparison showed a fixed deal and a smart tariff side by side, so we could choose based on our routine.”

-“Helpful guidance on whether shifting usage would actually make a difference.
+“Helpful guidance on whether shifting usage would actually make a difference for our EV.
 No hard sell.”

-“Straightforward form and clear breakdown of standing charges for our postcode.”
+“Straightforward form and a clear breakdown of standing charges for our postcode.”

 Ready to see if a half-hourly tariff could save you money?

-Compare whole-of-market home energy options for your postcode — including smart half-hourly tariffs and simpler fixed alternatives.
+Compare whole-of-market home energy options for your postcode — smart half-hourly tariffs alongside simpler fixed deals at or below the July 2026 cap.

 Switching normally takes place without interruption to your supply.
 Always review tariff terms and any exit fees before confirming a switch.